 Why Is Keyword Stuffing Bad for Your Website?

 After reading the keyword stuffing example above, you can see one of the most obvious reasons why this is a bad tactic.
 It creates an awful experience for users.

 Website content should aim to educate, serve, and engage your readers.
 When you stuff your pages with keywords, you are unable to fulfill this purpose.
 You stop writing for readers and start writing for search engines.
 This creates a poor experience for your audience and will likely send users away from your page, increasing your bounce rates, and driving potential customers from your business.

 While you may think filling your page with keywords will drive more people to your site, it could actually do the opposite.

 Keyword stuffing is widely condemned by search engines, and the activity could lead to a search penalty.
 Click & Tweet!
 In other words, if you fill your page with needless keywords, it won’t improve your chances of ranking higher.
 It will decrease them.
-You could get a penalty that removes your page from search engine results pages (SERPs) altogether.
+You could be hit with a Google penalty that removes your page from search engine results pages (SERPs) altogether.

 So while it might be tempting to game the system, avoid stuffing pages with keywords.
 Instead, use the following best practices to optimize your pages for keywords the right way.For the best chance of ranking, optimize for a keyword instead of stuffing it.
 Click To Tweet